Skip to content

 3. Switch to the Dashboard tab.

-4. In the Per-plugin access table, set the plugins you want to allow to Allow.
+4. In the Per-plugin access table, set each plugin you want to permit to Allow.

 Terminal window